-We discuss in this work both the case where the HL (with respect to $N$) is achievable and the case where only the SQL (with respect to $N$) is achievable.
-In particular, we design (effectively) ancilla-free QEC strategies that achieve the optimal HL (or SQL) with respect to $N$, where only the ancilla-assisted QEC procotols were known previously~\cite{zhou2018achieving,zhou2019optimal}.
+We discuss in this paper both the case where the HL (with respect to $N$) is achievable and the case where only the SQL (with respect to $N$) is achievable.
+In particular, we design (effectively) ancilla-free QEC strategies that achieve the optimal HL (or SQL) with respect to $N$, where only the ancilla-assisted QEC protocols were known previously~\cite{zhou2018achieving,zhou2019optimal}.

 The QEC metrological strategies are special types of parallel strategies. \figcref{fig:strategy} illustrates the ancilla-assisted QEC strategy, e.g., using the ancilla-assisted code (\eqref{eq:code-ancilla}) when HNLS holds, or the ancilla-assisted code$^\sql$ (\eqref{eq:code-ancilla-SQL}) when HNLS fails, where the QEC operation $\mC$ applies repeatedly in parallel on each pair of a probe and an ancilla of the same dimension (or twice the probe's dimension in the SQL case).